conjurer-rich/conjurer-web/_pages/team-topologies/team-topologies-applied.md

   **What else do I get?**
   Aside from the best training in the world, the most lovely, funny and knowledgeable facilitators, and of course priceless insights into your organization, you will also get:

-- time back in your life, because work wil go a lot smoother
+- time back in your life, because work will go a lot smoother
-- safe money with therapists, because you'll be a lot happier
+- save money with therapists, because you'll be a lot happier
 - 20% discount to the Team Topologies Academy
 - PDF extracts of the Miro boards
 - PDF of Infographics and cheat sheets"